ArutyunyanA/ArutyunyanA/README.md

 # 💻 Hello, world!
 And Welcome to my GitHub Account! 👋

-My name is Artem, and I’m a developer with a passion for Python, Rust, web development, and cybersecurity.
+My name is Artem, and I’m a developer and researcher a passion for Python, Rust, web development, and cybersecurity.
 I strive to create tools that make technology more accessible and user-friendly for everyone.

 ## 🚀 Skills and Technologies